EkAakhriBaar/privision/README.md

 ---

-**Enjoy your professional screen recording application with privacy protection!** 🎬🔒
+**Enjoy your professional screen recording application with privacy protection!*